Fix: WLAN AutoConfig error 1068

-- Go to the support section of the site, and then enter the wireless adapter product name and number in a search box.
+- Go to the support section of the site.

 - The website will list drivers for the wireless adapter.
 Download the driver that’s compatible with your Windows platform to a USB stick.

-- When you have an update adapter driver saved to USB stick, open Device Manager in Windows by clicking the Cortana taskbar button and entering ‘Device Manager’ in search box.
+- When you have an update adapter driver saved to a USB stick, open Device Manager in Windows by clicking the Cortana taskbar button and entering ‘Device Manager’ in the search box.

 - Select Device Manager to open the window below.